kaityo256/winbitmap/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-A simgle file C++ library to generate Microsoft Windows Bitmap files with minimal dependencies.
+A single file C++ library to generate Microsoft Windows Bitmap files with minimal dependencies.
 It depends only on STL.

 ## Usage

-Just include `winbitmap.hpp`.
-Then you can use a class `winbitmap::canvas`.
+Just include a header file `winbitmap.hpp`.
+Then you can use `winbitmap::canvas` class.
 Here is an example.

 ```cpp
 #include "winbitmap.hpp"